ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 This tutorial walks you through how to scaffold a web application, run it locally in a container, and then deploy it to a Kubernetes cluster created with [{{site.data.keyword.containershort_notm}}](https://console.bluemix.net/containers-kubernetes/catalog/cluster).
 Additionally, you will learn how to bind a custom domain, monitor the health of the environment, and scale.
 {:shortdesc}

+For developers looking to kickstart their projects, the {{site.data.keyword.dev_cli_notm}} CLI enables rapid application development and deployment by generating template applications that you can run immediately or customize as the starter for your own solutions.
+In addition to generating starter application code and Dockerfile/CloudFoundry assets, the code generators used by the dev CLI and web console generate files to aid deployment into [Kubernetes](https://kubernetes.io/) environments.
+The templates generate [Helm](https://github.com/kubernetes/helm) charts that describe the application’s initial Kubernetes deployment configuration, and are easily extended to create multi-image or complex deployments as needed.

 ## Objectives
 {: #objectives}